S.S. America 1939 – 1994

 The AUSTRALIAN MAIDEN – SS AUSTRALIS 1964 -1978.

 Sold to the Greek Chandris Lines for use in emigrant service from England to Australia and New Zealand.
 Renamed Australis, her superstructure was extended and passenger capacity doubled.
-For comfort sailing through the tropics a large outdoor swimming pool and air-conditioned were added .
-The “Australian Maiden” completed 62 global voyages (1965-1977) transporting over 300,000 hopeful souls to a new life.
+For comfort sailing through the tropics, a large outdoor swimming pool and air-conditioning were added.
+The “Australian Maiden” completed 62 global voyages (1965-1977) transporting over 300,000 hopeful souls to a new life in Australia and New Zealand.

 AN UPTOWN GIRL DOWN ON HER LUCK..
 1978-1980

-At 40 years of age the old girl had a hard time keeping up with the newer ships.
+Chandris certainly knew how to squeeze last last Drachma out of a ship, After the Venture cruise fiasco, the company took out the rusting forward stack and renamed the ship Italis and sent out on Mediterranean cruises.
+At 40 years of age, the old girl had a hard time keeping up with the newer ships.
 Although the public rooms were still grand, other areas were not at all up to current cruise ship standards.
 Many of the cabins were in a deteriorated state, and a bent propeller sent pulsating vibration through the lower decks.
-In 1979, after 40 years of carrying passengers she sailed into retirement.
+It was a short gig.
+In 1979, after 40 years of carrying passengers, the ex America, ex West Point, ex Australis sailed into retirement.

 For the next ten years the Ex America, West Point, Australis, America 2, and Italis languished with the other rusting hulks in the “Graveyard of Abandonment” at Elefsina Greece.
-In late 1992, ambitious plans to convert her to a five star hotel were announced.
+In late 1992, ambitious plans to convert her to a five-star hotel were announced.
 Renamed American Star, she left under tow for Thailand, but severed weather off the Canary Islands caused her towline to break.
-On January 18, 1994 she ran hard aground and ultimately broke in half, a sad end to her long, glorious and storied career.
+On January 18, 1994, she ran hard aground and ultimately broke in half, a sad end to her long, glorious and storied career.
+Her remains were dragged out to sea by the pounding surf.
+A fitting burial for a wonderful ship.

 |S.S.
 America||AT A GLANCE|